-A saving deposit of a few pounds a day can feel easier for many compared to the amounts of a 52-week challenge.
+A saving deposit of a few pounds a day can feel easier for many compared to the amount of a 52-week challenge.
 The money will also accumulate a little more and by the end of the year, you will have £1,456 saved.
 Downloading a printable savings challenge template can make tracking your savings even easier.

 3. No-spend challenge